|

 OTHER BUILDINGS

-Several farm buildings, mainly old barns, were included in the survey, together
+Several farm buildings, mainly old barns, were included in the survey, together with two tall disused chimneys: 17 stone structures in all.

 Of the 50 species noted from these buildings, the most frequent were:-